 "Don't look at me," Captain Bill said, looking at his size twelve feet.

 DeAngelo rubbed the back of his neck.
 "I hid Buster in here earlier this summer, thinking it would be the perfect hiding place.
 I was coming to get it today, and planned to go to my lawyer's office.
 I think he can help me sell it.
 My suitcase is packed and on the front seat.
 But now, I've got nothing.
 NOTHING!
 And someone wants me dead.
-I put everything I had into this invention!"
+I put everything I had into this invention."
 Dirt flew in all directions as he kicked the crate, slamming the dummy onto the burlap sack.
 An image of himself lying in a wooden box at his own funeral flashed through his mind.
 "He won't get away with this.
-I don't care what happens to me, but I'm gonna make sure Gunnar pays for what he did!"
+I don't care what happens to me, but I'm gonna make sure Gunnar pays for what he did."

 "Now hold on, DeAngelo.
 We don't know for sure that it's Gunnar, so don't go doing anything foolish.
 These pranks are being investigated, so give it a little more time.
 We should know soon who the culprit is," Ryker said.